 Skip to main content

-Did you know that Individual Savings Accounts (ISAs) allow savers to deposit up to £20,000 each year without paying any tax on the interest earned?
+Did you know that Individual Savings Accounts (ISAs) allow you to save up to a certain limit without paying any tax on the interest you earn?

 You might have heard people describing ISAs as being ‘inflexible.’
 This generally means you can’t replace money the money that you have withdrawn.
 However, in 2016, the government changed rules to allow providers to offer more flexibility.